Human sex ratio: Effects of chemical pollution

 Other scientific studies suggest that environmental effects on human sex ratio at birth are either limited or not properly understood.
-For example, a research paper published in 1999, by scientists from Finland's National Public Health Institute, reports the effect of environmental chemicals and changes in sex ratio over 250 years in Finland.
-This scientific team evaluated whether Finnish long-term data are compatible with the hypothesis that the decrease in the ratio of male to female births in industrial countries is caused by environmental factors.
+A 1999 study from Finland's National Public Health Institute reports the effect of environmental chemicals and changes in sex ratio over 250 years in Finland.
+It evaluated whether Finnish long-term data are compatible with the hypothesis that the decrease in the ratio of male to female births in industrial countries is caused by environmental factors.
 They analyzed the sex ratio of births from the files of Statistics Finland and all live births in Finland from 1751 to 1997.
 They found an increase in the proportion of males from 1751 to 1920; this was followed by a decrease and interrupted by peaks in births of males during and after World War I and World War II.
 None of the natural factors such as paternal age, maternal age, age difference of parents or birth order could explain the time trends.
-The scientists found that the peak sex ratio precedes the period of industrialization and the introduction of pesticides or hormonal drugs, rendering a causal association between environmental chemicals and human sex ratio at birth unlikely.
+They found that the peak sex ratio precedes the period of industrialization and the introduction of pesticides or hormonal drugs, rendering a causal association between environmental chemicals and human sex ratio at birth unlikely.
 Moreover, these scientists claim that the trends they found in Finland are similar to those observed in other countries with higher levels of pollution and much greater pesticide use.

 Some studies have found that certain kinds of environmental pollution, specifically dioxins, are associated with a lower sex ratio.

 Social factors

 Population composition

-As an example of how the social composition of a human population may produce unusual changes in sex ratios, in a study in several counties of California where declining sex ratios had been observed, Smith and Von Behren observe "In the raw data, the male birth proportion is indeed declining.
+A 2005 study of California, where declining sex ratios had been observed, observed "In the raw data, the male birth proportion is indeed declining.
 However, during this period, there were also shifts in demographics that influence the sex ratio.
 Controlling for birth order, parents' age, and race/ethnicity, different trends emerged.
 White births (which account for over 80%) continued to show a statistically significant decline, while other racial groups showed non-statistically significant declines (Japanese-American, Native American, other), with little or no change (Black American), or an increase (Chinese-American).
 Finally, when the white births were divided into Hispanic and non-Hispanic (possible since 1982), it was found that both white subgroups suggest an increase in male births."
 They concluded "that the decline in male births in California is largely attributable to changes in demographics."